nickmonad/bips.dev/web/content/8/index.md

     signalling ends.
 Once this height has been reached, if the soft fork has not yet locked in (excluding this block's bit state), the deployment is considered failed on all descendants of the block.
+5. The **threshold** specifies the minimum number of block per retarget period which indicate lock-in of the soft fork during the subsequent period.
-5. The **lockinontimeout** boolean if set to true, blocks are required to signal in the final period, ensuring the soft fork has locked in by timeoutheight.
+6. The **lockinontimeout** boolean if set to true, blocks are required to signal in the final period, ensuring the soft fork has locked in by timeoutheight.